saycel/black-rock-forest-store-and-forward/readme.md

 The directions below detail how we set up our network, and how you can follow along.

+## Understanding the Architecture
+The Store and Forward node system is made up of 4 compnents:
+1. the Sensor; 2 the ESP8266 Microcontroller; 3.
+The Raspberry Pi with Store and Forward Node Software installed; 4.
+Cloud Server with Store and forward Node Software installed and running Grafana.

 ## Getting Started

 ### Hardware and Server